Table of Contents

 To obtain a concealed carry permit, an individual must complete an 8-hour training course and then submit an application to its local sheriff’s office.
 The applicant will be fingerprinted and undergo background checks.
 The state Attorney General’s Office determine whether a concealed carry license will be issued.

-As for firearm purchases, Kansas does not require a bill of sale for transfers or sales.
+As for firearm purchases, Kansas does not require a gun bill of sale for transfers or sales.
 However, maintaining one is a good idea.
 If the weapon is used in a crime, a bill of sale can prove ownership was transferred.

 A Personalized Firearm Bill of Sale

-A customized bill of sale should include:
+A firearm bill of sale should include:

 - The full printed names and signatures of the buyer and seller

 - The addresses and phone numbers of the buyer and seller

 - A description of the weapon, including the caliber, make, model, as well as any numbers or marks that make it recognizable